bdkamenov/Baymax_v1.0/README.md

 # Baymax_v1.0
-An experimental game engine build from scratch.
+An experimental education game engine build from scratch.
+Using C++ programming language.

+## Built With
+*cmake 3.5.1
+*gcc 5.4.0

+## Used source code
+*plog - logging library for more info https://github.com/SergiusTheBest/plog *OpenGL library
+*GLFW library

+## Used tutorial
-Using tutorial Sparky Engine from TheChernoProject.
+Sparky Engine from TheChernoProject.
-For more of it check https://www.youtube.com/TheChernoProject.
+For more of it check [Sparky Engine](https://www.youtube.com/watch?v=vWU8EltWTfM&list=PLlrATfBNZ98fqE45g3jZA_hLGUrD4bo6_).